mxro/maxrohde-web/content/posts/2018/2018-09-08-what-to-do-if-a-person-is-not-kind/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: 'What to do if a person is not kind'
+date: '2018-09-08'
 categories:
-- psychology
+  - 'psychology'
-coverImage: jan_de_bray_001.jpg
-date: "2018-09-08"
 tags:
-- happiness
+  - 'happiness'
-- kindness
+  - 'kindness'
-- life
+  - 'life'
-- philosophy
+  - 'philosophy'
-- wisdom
+  - 'wisdom'
-title: What to do if a person is not kind
+coverImage: 'jan_de_bray_001.jpg'
 ---

 I tend to believe in the inherent goodness of whomever I meet.
 I believe that each one of us has a desire to bring joy and happiness to others; even if that is to the detriment of others.
 I also think that most people I have know are kind.
 They are friendly and try to help wherever they can.
 Some might act unkindly from time to time but I do not think that means they are not kind in other circumstances.